Mold Removal in Burnsville, WV West Virginia 26335

 Simple Signs You May Have a Mold Problem

-2. Visual Microbial Growth.
-Dark splotches on the ceiling, walls flooring, or baseboards.
-Splotches across the ceiling may suggest a leaky roof or a burst pipe or condensation in the ductwork.
-Dark patches or the appearance of brown or black mold on the walls may be a sign of a cracked or burst pipe that is hidden behind the drywall.
-It may be a slow leak, but the damage can only get worse.
+2. visible microbial growth.
+Dark splotches on the ceilings, walls, floors, or baseboards.
+Splotches on the ceiling may be a sign of a leaky roof or a burst pipe or condensation in ductwork.
+Dark patches or dark brown or black mold on the walls may indicate a cracked or burst pipe that is hidden behind the drywall.
+This may be a slow leak, but the damage can only increase.

-4. Inexplicable Illness.
-A constant cough, headache and nausea or feeling sick only in home or in certain areas.
-The persistent symptoms of allergies could indicate that mold may be present.
-The four most vulnerable groups to mold-related illnesses are:
+4. Sudden Unexplained illness.
+Nagging coughing, headaches and nausea or feeling ill only when in home or in certain places.
+The persistent symptoms of allergies could indicate that mold is present.
+The 4 groups most susceptible to the effects of mold are:

 • Children

 5. A recent water Event.
-The spores require water to grow which is why an earlier water leak or flood, or sewer back-up could have triggered the necessary water activity needed in order to support mold growth.
+The spores need water to grow and, therefore, a recent flood, leak flood, or sewer back-up could have caused the necessary water activity needed to support mold growth.

-If you spot any of these symptoms, call now for a comprehensive mold inspection.
-Certified and comprehensive testing is readily available.
-If there's any problem, professionals can find it and fix it.
+If you notice any of these symptoms, call now for a comprehensive mold inspection.
+A certified and comprehensive testing can be readily available.
+If there's any problem, professionals can find it and solve it.

 Superior Mold Removal